Owais-CodeHub/3D-Medical-Imaging-Review/README.md

 # 🌐 3D-Medical-Imaging-Review

-## Voxels to Vision: A Comprehensive Review Tracing the Evolution of 3D Medical Imaging Analysis from Classic CNNs to Emerging Foundation Models
+## A Comprehensive Review Tracing the Evolution of Volumetric Medical Imaging Analysis from Classic CNNs to Emerging AI-Agents

 ---